Mayooonaiselol/Swaydots/README.md

 Change qutebrowser/config.py ,lines 155 and 159 for your location of the startpage.

+ranger configs need the kitty terminal with ranger-devicons installed

 ## GTK Issue(with fix)

 I encounter a gtk problem everytime in which the theme does not change from lxappearance.